Seven Lions: 2012: Polarize and Days to Come

 His first EP Polarize was released on April 23, 2012, on the British drum and bass label Viper Recordings.
 The EP includes six tracks, which incorporate a blend of genres such as dubstep, drum and bass, and house.
 Shaz Sparks is a guest vocalist on three of the tracks.
 The EP was largely well-received, and his song, "Below Us" was featured as Zane Lowe’s ‘Hottest Record In The World,’ with Lowe writing about the song, "fresh sounding production marries an ethereal vocal with some clean tear out riffs."
-After releasing Polarize, Seven Lions had several Beatport #1s (four in the dubstep chart) in 2012, with remixes for artists such as Above & Beyond, Matrix & Futurebound, Paul Van Dyk and Delerium.
+After releasing Polarize, Seven Lions had several Beatport No. 1s (four in the dubstep chart) in 2012, with remixes for artists such as Above & Beyond, Matrix & Futurebound, Paul Van Dyk and Delerium.

 After Seven Lions' management passed some of his demos to the DJ Skrillex, Seven Lions was signed to release an EP on Skrillex's personal Owsla imprint.
 In October 2012, Seven Lions' released his Days to Come EP, with four tracks included.
 The title track features the vocals of Australian singer Fiora, and is the only dubstep song on the EP.
 Earmilk wrote that the song "pulls you in with the exquisite vocals and then hits you with that deep melodic bass."
 In contrast, the EP's song "The Truth" is progressive house, while "Fractals" incorporates electro house.
 The final track, "She Was," can be defined as glitch hop and features the band Birds of Paradise.
 Days to Come was mentioned by Vibe Magazine as one of their Top Electronic Albums of 2012.
 It peaked at No. 10 on the Billboard Dance/Electronic Albums chart and No. 13 on Heatseekers Albums chart in 2012, and landed at No. 2 on the US iTunes Dance Charts and No. 1 on Beatports' top 5 albums of the week.